-Welcome back guest blogger, quilt and fabric designer, and Northcott’s Vice President of Public Relations Patti Carey.
-Patti’s quilt Painted Porcelain is featured in the January/February 2016 issue of McCall’s Quilting.
-Read on and don’t miss the fabulous fabric giveaway contest at the bottom of the page!
+Welcome back guest blogger and quilt and fabric designer Audrey Wright of Legacy Patterns.
+Audrey’s lap quilt Stars of Mine is featured in the May/June 2016 issue of McCall’s Quilting magazine.
+Read on and don’t miss the free patterns and fabric giveaway contest at the bottom of the page!

-And thanks to the folks at Northcott, we are giving away 3 luscious fabric packs of the Porcelain Blue fabric collection.
-Each prize package includes a yard of the STRIP-R stripe, and 10 coordinating fat quarters.
-Leave a comment below before midnight January 3, 2016 and you’ll be entered into our random drawing.
-Three names will be drawn on January 4 and notified by email.
+To celebrate Audrey’s Stars of Mine quilt, we are giving away 2 packs of 10 fat quarters each of fabrics from her Redwork Meets Bluework collection for RJR Fabrics!
+Leave a comment below before midnight April 24, 2016 and you’ll be entered into our random drawing.
+Two names will be drawn on April 25 and notified by email.
 This contest is open to US and Canadian residents, excluding Quebec.

-If you’d like to make your own version of Patti’s Painted Porcelain quilt and don’t already have a copy of the January/February 2016 issue of McCall’s Quilting, you can order print and digital magazines in our online shop.
-The Painted Porcelain quilt pattern is also available separately as an instant digital download.
-And there are still a few Painted Porcelain quilt kits and backing fabric packs available for preorder, too!
+If you’d like to make your own version of Audrey’s Stars of Mine lap quilt and don’t already have a copy of the May/June 2016 issue of McCall’s Quilting, you can purchase print and digital copies of the magazine here or download the pattern separately from our online shop.